octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterDeployContract/course.md

 ### Ligo Expression in command line

-Let's see some exemple how to transpile a storage LIGO expression into a Michelson one.
+Let's see some example how to transpile a storage LIGO expression into a Michelson one.

 Let's consider this smart contract which associate coordinates to a planet name.